SurajBhar/surajbhar.github.io/_posts/2025-09-27-llm-lifecycle.md

 ---
 layout: post
 title: Lifecycle of a Large Language Model (LLM)
-description: Understanding the six key stages in an LLM’s journey — from data collection to monitoring and continuous improvement.
+description: Understanding the six key stages in an LLM journey — from data collection to monitoring and continuous improvement.
+date: 2025-09-27 21:00:00
 tags: llms
-date: 2025-09-27 21:00:00
 author: Suraj Bhardwaj
 ---

-# Lifecycle of a Large Language Model (LLM)
+## Lifecycle of a Large Language Model (LLM)

 You can think of an LLM’s journey as **six main stages**: